manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 ## Introduction

-This lab walks you through the steps to access the container home page from Oracle Enterprise Manager (Oracle EM).
+This lab walks you through the steps to access the container home page from Oracle Enterprise Manager Cloud Control (EM).
 You will also learn how to switch between containers and manage your favorites.

 Estimated time: 15 minutes

 ### Objectives

- - Access container home page from Oracle EM
+ - Access container home page from Oracle Enterprise Manager
  - Switch between home pages for Container Database (CDB), Pluggable Database (PDB), and the database instance
  - Check out the history
  - Add pages to and remove pages from favorites